-- 1.0.1 This is the Open Space Assessment and Strategy prepared by Knight Kavanagh & Page (KKP) for Newark and Sherwood District Council (NSDC).
+This is the Open Space Assessment and Strategy prepared by Knight Kavanagh & Page (KKP) for Newark and Sherwood District Council (NSDC).
 It provides detail with regard to what open space provision exists in the area, its condition, distribution and overall quality.
 This document sets out the findings of the research, site assessments, data analysis and GIS mapping undertaken as part of the study.

-The site assessments in this report were undertaken in March 2020. - 1.0.2 This document also helps to inform what future provision of accessible, high quality, sustainable provision of open spaces will be needed across Newark and Sherwood District and where. - 1.0.3 The table below details the open space typologies included within the study:
+The document helps to inform direction on the future provision of accessible, high quality, sustainable provision of open spaces across Newark and Sherwood District.

+The table below details the open space typologies included within the study: